Austria: Chancellor to resign after coalition talks collapse – DW – 01/04/2025

 Following Nehammer's resignation, however, the neoliberal pro-business wing of the ÖVP may consider a coalition with the FPÖ.
 But much will depend on who the party elects as its new leader.

-New elections are another possibility, but could see the FPÖ extend its lead even further after the breakdown of what the far-right party dubbed a "coalition of losers."
+New elections are another possibility, but the FPÖ could extend its lead even further after the breakdown of what the far-right party dubbed a "coalition of losers."

 Whichever party leads the next Austrian government, it will face several challenges, including an economy in recession, rising unemployment and a budget deficit of 3.7% of GDP — above the European Union's limit of 3%.